glacials/twos.dev/src/From Google to Apple.md

 ### Pixel Buds → AirPods Pro

 Everything you’ve heard about the AirPods Pro noise cancellation is true.
 Transparency mode is so good that more than once I’ve forgotten they’re in my ears.
-They’ve,ore than replaced my Bose QuietComfort 35 IIs.
+They’ve more than replaced my Bose QuietComfort 35 IIs.

-The ecosystem starts to shine here.
-When I am working at my Mac with my AirPods connected to it, then I walk away and start using my iPhone, they switch automatically.-
+The ecosystem benefits of AirPods include automatic switching between devices based on attention.

 ### Gmail → iCloud Mail